I know, I know. Rules make things boring. Rules are meant to be broken. The only rule of Fight Club is there are no rules.

 Whilst everyone is downstairs, chatting and preparing to go home, there are two couples still in the bedroom, moaning, groaning and panting.
 Not cool.

 Lastly, you should wash before you have sex with anyone at a sex party.
 Others do it – and you should too.

 As well as having a shower before heading out, you should also make a point of washing your hands in the sink before engaging in any kind of sexual activity with new partners.
-This is common etiquette at a swingers party, and it’s expected from you.
+This is fundamental etiquette, and it’s expected from you.

 If you adhere to the things mentioned in this article, you will have a great time swinging.